Chico Slimani: The X Factor and singing career

-Slimani had originally planned to release "It's Chico Time" as a single before Christmas 2005, but for contractual reasons he had to wait.
-Slimani was stated as saying "I'm absolutely loving every minute of it, and looking forward to releasing the single at last".
+Slimani had originally planned to release "It's Chico Time" as a single before Christmas 2005, but for contractual reasons, he had to wait.
+Slimani was quoted as saying, "I'm absolutely loving every minute of it, and looking forward to releasing the single at last".
 The single was eventually released in February 2006; it entered the UK Singles Chart at number one on 5 March 2006, toppling Madonna from the top spot.
 It remained at number one for two weeks.
 In early 2006, Slimani took part in the nationwide X Factor tour.

-Slimani's follow-up single to No. 1 hit "It's Chico Time" was a cover of the song "D.I.S.C.O.", entered the chart at number 24 in August 2006 in the British Singles Chart.
+Slimani's follow-up single to No. 1 hit "It's Chico Time" was a cover of the song "D.I.S.C.O.", which entered the chart at number 24 in August 2006 on the British Singles Chart.
 Slimani's single was an alternative version of the Ottawan hit with considerable changes in lyrics where Slimani sings: "C.H.I.C.O. on D.I.S.C.O.".
 He also amended the actual lyrics to "D dynamic // I incredible // S supersonic // C Chicolicious (alluding to his own name) // O oh, oh, oh".

-His next single, "Curvy Cola Bottle Body", was released on 8 October 2007 and reached No. 45 in its first week in the chart.
+His next single, "Curvy Cola Bottle Body", was released on 8 October 2007 and reached No. 45 in its first week on the chart.
 X Factor judge Sharon Osbourne and her husband Ozzy Osbourne appeared in the official video.
 Proceeds went to the British Eating Disorders Association.

-Since his X factor appearance, Slimani has made many public appearances all over the UK.
+Since his X Factor appearance, Slimani has made many public appearances all over the UK.
 He toured at Butlins, performing full 45-minute sets along with a live band and dancers as part of The Chico Experience.